premchander-revature/interviewquestions/Java Automation/testing-fundamentals-IS.md

 ---

-26. What is purpose of Integration Testing?
+26. What is the purpose of Integration Testing?

 ![Easy](https://github.com/revaturelabs/interviewquestions/blob/dev/ComplexityTags/simple%20(2).svg)